Event

 Isabelle Pérignon

-Director for consumer policy at European Commission
+Director for consumer policy, European Commission

 Constantin Gissler

-Director General @DOT Europe
+Director General, DOT Europe

 Ilya Bruggeman